Photo workflow

 say join ", ", @{$photo->tags};

-So far this works for me pretty well.
-At the moment I have much over hundred thousands photos in my collection.
-It is consistent, quite easy to find an event and get back to the data.
+So far, this works pretty well for me.
+At the moment, I have well over a hundred thousand photos in my collection.
+It is consistent, quite easy to find an event, and easy to get back to the photos.